 The most rewarding part would be the time that I spent with street kids.
 They are really nice kids who love to communicate and play with volunteers.
 It is easy to tell that the street kids have better English than their peers at school, meaning that volunteers have helped them practicing English in their frequent interaction.”

 “I had an amazing time in Nepal.
 The nursery students at Annapurna Primary were a wild bunch which made every day fun and the teachers were lovely to work with.
-The Street Kids Center was my favorite part of volunteering.
+The community project was my favorite part of volunteering.
 All of the boys there are so incredible, everyday I learned something new about one of them that was just awe inspiring.
 And sometimes the house mother gives you tea- its delicious!

 Janice provided support whenever I asked for it and her family felt like my own by the end of my trip.
 Most rewarding was working with Street Kids, earning their trust, and having them open up and share intimate stories with me that they do not get to discuss with other people.”